serine000/FastAPI-Blog/README.md

 - We use the **repository pattern** in this code to encapsulate all database operations and make sure the application only interacts with the repository while keeping the database code isolated in one place.

 - In a typical blog list, we are more concerned about **rendering a list of blogs** instead of just fetching one single blog.
 This is generally called a list view.

+- For deleting a blog, since blog object has no delete() method defined we instead call in the **reference of the blog object** with the `first()` function and delete it.